Nicholas Ambraseys

-Nicholas Neocles Ambraseys FICE FREng (Greek: Νικόλαος Αμβράζης του Νεοκλή, 19 January 1929 – 28 December 2012) was a Greek engineering seismologist.
+Nicholas Neocles Ambraseys (19 January 1929 – 28 December 2012) was a Greek engineering seismologist.
 He was emeritus professor of engineering seismology and senior research fellow at Imperial College London.
 For many years Ambraseys was considered the leading figure and an authority in earthquake engineering and seismology in Europe.

 Curriculum

 Ambraseys studied rural and surveying engineering at the National Technical University of Athens (Diploma in 1952) and then civil engineering at Imperial College, specialising in soil mechanics and engineering seismology.
 He worked with Professors Alec Skempton and Alan W. Bishop and obtained his PhD degree in 1958; his thesis title was "The seismic stability of earth dams".
 He joined the staff in 1958 as a lecturer and he was appointed a reader in engineering seismology in 1968 and full professor of engineering seismology in 1974.

 In 1968 he established the Engineering Seismology Section (ESEE) (now part of the Geotechnics Section) in the Department of Civil and Environmental Engineering of Imperial College and served as its first head from 1971 to 1994, until he retired and was reappointed as senior research investigator.
 He founded and became the first chairman of the British National Committee of Earthquake Engineering.